wp-plugins/media-library-assistant/readme.txt

 * <strong>,url</strong> - If you use a substitution parameter in an HTML <code>href</code> attribute such as a hyperlink (<code>a</code>) or <code>img</code> tag you can add the ",url" option to convert special characters such as quotes, spaces and ampersands to their URL-encoded equivalents.
 * <strong>,fraction(f,s)</strong> - Many of the EXIF metadata fields are expressed as "rational" quantities, i.e., separate numerator and denominator values separated by a slash.
 The "fraction" format converts these to a more useful format.
 * <strong>,timestamp(f)</strong> - Many date and time values are stored as a UNIX timestamp.
 The ",timestamp" format converts a timestamp into a variety of date and/or time string formats, using the PHP date() function.
 * <strong>,date(f)</strong> - Many EXIF date and time values such as DateTimeOriginal and DateTimeDigitized are stored as strings with a format of "YYYY:MM:DD HH:MM:SS".
-You can format these valkues by using the ",date" format.
+You can format these values by using the ",date" format.